7 Useful Laundry Tips and Tricks All Moms Need To Know!

 - Add 1/4 cup softener to the washing machine´s rinse cycle.

 To make a fabric softener sheet for the dryer simply dilute the solution with water, dip in a washcloth, wring it out and add to the dryer.

 Use a protein-based hair shampoo and cool water to hand-wash silk garments; the protein will feed the protein in the silk, giving the garment body and making it last longer.

 DIY Starch Spray

 Need to stiffen shirt collars while ironing but have no starch spray?
 No problem!
-You can easily make your own by pouring 500ml water into a spray bottle and adding 2 tablespoons of cornflour.
+You can easily make your own by pouring 2 cups of water into a spray bottle and adding 2 tablespoons of cornflour.
 Shake well and use when ironing.

 I hope you find some of these tips useful!
 I would love to know what natural or cheap ways you make your whites whiter or darks darker, let me know in the comments!